Thursday, September 18, 2014

 So if our health care system really is more efficient than the Europeans, then why is it possible to make such a vastly favorable trade?

 If the Republicans really care about our children and grandchildren so much why don't they do this, so in 50 years they could have medicine as advanced as it would take perhaps 150 years to achieve with our current system.
 I don't care how bad you imagine European health care to be, you cannot think a European medical center of today is less effective than even the Mayo Clinic of 100 years ago, when penicillin and polio vaccines hadn't even been invented.

-It's like in Miller and Modigliani's model if the firms start borrowing a lot more, but the shareholders are mostly not really paying attention, and/or don't know well the implications, so for the most part they don't borrow any less to compensate.
+It's like in Miller and Modigliani's model if the firms start borrowing a lot more, but the shareholders are mostly not really paying attention, and/or don't know well the implications, so, for the most part, they don't want to borrow any less to compensate.
 In that case, aggregate demand for borrowing would not remain unchanged.
 The aggregate demand curve for borrowing would, in fact, shift out, and the interest rate would rise.

 From UCLA economist Roger Farmer:

 A wealth of evidence shows not just that quantitative easing matters, but also that qualitative easing matters. (see for example Krishnamurthy and Vissing-Jorgensen, Hamilton and Wu, Gagnon et al).
 In other words, QE works in practice but not in theory.
 Perhaps its time to jettison the theory.

 Sunday, May 4, 2014